 Utilize alternate modes of transportation.
 Consider taking the light rail, bus or vanpool.
 For information on transportation alternatives, visit Valley Metro: www.ShareTheRide.com

 Carpool to as many locations as possible.
-Riding together decreases the amount of dust and emissions in the air.
+Riding together decreases the amount of emissions in the air.

 Walk to nearby locations instead of driving.
 Increasing the number of steps you take will improve your health.

 Avoid the drive-thru and go inside to order your food, coffee or prescriptions.
 By doing this you will reduce exhaust emissions.

 - Fuel After Dark:

 Hot temperatures and gasoline fumes create ground-level ozone.
 Reduce the effect by refueling your vehicle at night time

 Sweep your driveway, patio, deck, etc. instead of using a leaf blower.
 Burn a few calories while reducing air pollution.